Time to read : 4 Minutes

 For many significant purchases, insurance is essential - and holidays are no different.
 I recently booked a cruise for myself and my daughter.
 Nothing too impressive, but a much-needed getaway.

-The cruise includes two countries where Reciprocal Health Care Agreements (RHCA) exist, but that doesn’t help me out once I’m on board.
+Our cruise includes two countries where Reciprocal Health Care Agreements (RHCA) exist, but that doesn’t help me out once I’m on board.
 So here’s what I’ve found out while getting cruise-ready.

-What isn’t covered by travel insurance:
+What isn’t covered by travel insurance?

 No insurer I looked into (and I covered off about a dozen) covered us for trip cancellation on the provider's behalf.